Photo Credit: Phil Hart

 Winter Star Party

-The 40h Annual Winter Star Party dates are set: Feb.
-5TH to Feb.
-11th, 2024.
-REGISTRATION IS OPEN.
-The Winter Star Party "WSP" is a serious event designed for amateur astronomers.
+The 42nd Annual Winter Star Party dates are set: Feb.
+16th to Feb.
+22nd, 2026 REGISTRATION WILL OPEN ON OR ABOUT OCTOBER 1st The Winter Star Party "WSP" is a serious event designed for amateur astronomers.
 WSP is held annually, usually during the new moon in February.
 The event is unique in that it occurs mid-winter during the height of the Florida Keys tourist season.
 2023 Winter Star Party Recap: https://www.youtube.com/watch?v=p5eZfLi-esM

 Learn More